Haivision/srt/docs/AccessControl.md

 The stream ID uses UTF-8 encoding.

-## Recommended Stream ID Usage
+## General syntax

 This recommended protocol starts with the characters known as executable specification in POSIX: `#!`.
 The next two characters are:

 - `:` - this marks the YAML format, the only one currently used
 - The content format, which is either:
    - `:` - the comma-separated keys with no nesting
    - `{` - like above, but nesting is allowed and must end with `}`

+(Nesting means that you can have multiple level brace-enclosed parts inside.)

 The form of the key-value pair is:

 - `key1=value1,key2=value2`...

+## Standard keys

 Beside the general syntax, there are several top-level keys treated as standard keys.
 Other keys can be used by users as they see fit.

 The following keys are standard:

 - `u`: User Name, or authorization name that is expected to control which password should be used for the connection.
 The application should interpret it to distinguish which user should be used by the listener party to set up the password
 - `r`: Resource Name.
 This identifies the name of the resource, should the listener party be able to serve multiple resources for choice
 - `h`: Host Name.
 This identifies the hostname of the resource.
 For example, to request a stream with the URI somehost.com/videos/querry.php?vid=366.
 The hostname field should have “somehost.com”, and the resource name can have “videos/querry.php?vid=366” or simply "366".
+Note that this is still a key to be specified explicitly, although support tools that apply simplifications and URI extraction are expected to put here exactly the host part from the URI here.
 - `s`: Session ID.
 This is a temporary resource identifier negotiated with the server, used just for verification.
 This is a one-shot identifier, invalidated after the first use.
+The expected usage is when details for the resource and authorization are negotiated over a separate connection first, and then the session ID is used here alone.
 - `t`: Type.
 This specifies the purpose of the connection.
 Several standard types are defined, but users may extend the use:
    - `stream` (default, if not specified): you want to exchange the user-specified payload of application-defined purpose
    - `file`: You want to transmit a file, and `r` is the filename
    - `auth`: You want to exchange the data needed for further exchange of sensible data.
 The `r` value states its purpose.
 No specific possible values for that are known so far, maybe in future
 - `m`: Mode expected for this connection
    - `request` (default): the caller wants to receive the stream
    - `publish`: the caller wants to send the stream data
    - `bidirectional`: the bidirectional data exchange is expected

-Note that `m` is not required in case when you don't use streamid and your caller is expected to send the data.
-This is only for cases when the server at the listener party is required to get known what the caller is attempting to do.
+Note that `m` is not required in case when you don't use streamid to distinguish authorization or resources and your caller is expected to send the data.
+This is only for cases when the server at the listener party can handle various purposes of the connection and is therefore required to get known what the caller is attempting to do.

 Examples:

 ```#!::u=admin,r=bluesbrothers1_hi```

-This specifies the username and the resource name of the stream to be served
-to the caller.
+This specifies the username and the resource name of the stream to be served to the caller.

 ```#!::u=johnny,t=file,m=publish,r=results.csv```

 This specifies that the file is expected to be transmitted from the caller to the listener and its name is `results.csv`.

 ## Example